Mountain biking and cycling

 Please keep to the designated cycle tracks, use gates and stiles, be considerate to others and give way to walkers.

-Note that the Duck Creek Track on the western side of the park is closed to mountain bikers as it is the main farm access road for vehicles and livestock.
+Note that the Farm Track down from the airstrip is closed to mountain bikers as it is the main farm access road for vehicles and livestock.

 From the end of Hill Road, ride up through Waitangirua Farm past WWII ammunition bunkers, before heading right at the fork, passing more historic bunkers and descending towards Belmont Road.
 Take the right fork towards Boulder Hill then follow the signposted track along a stream and back to Hill Road.